Anorexia to Obesity and back again: An adult woman's life journey

 However, I can't totally blame strangers who ignored me when I was obese; I had internalized hatred for myself, and I didn't believe anyone would want me to interact with them.
 Society taught me that I had to hate myself when I'm big, otherwise it might appear that I'm OK with being overweight.

-By the age of 44 I moved back to being obese, and I had to get use to society disapproval again.
+By the age of 44 I moved back from anorexia thin to being obese.
+I had to get use to society disapproval again.
 I had gotten used to better customer service and developed confidence that people would reciprocate my greetings.
 But I moved back into my “fat” woman role which, in some ways, felt more safe.

 Currently I'm slightly underweight....just enough to get society approval.
 My current relapse started at the age of 48 when I started a new job.
 As I lost weight this time, the praise of my co-workers fed into my ED.
 Although part of me knew I wasn't eating enough, my ED voice kept telling me that all these people couldn't be wrong.